 New telecommunications business models are already emerging in the B2B segment thanks to the possibilities offered by 5G, virtualization and automation.
 Managed services can be a cost-effective way of outsourcing certain processes for many organizations, and telcos can further monetize 5G-related operations by delivering value-added products such as cloud computing solutions (storage, software and devices), IT security, payment management and IoT offers.

-It’s worth remembering that, while the telecommunications industry is still highly competitive, the rules of the competition have changed somewhat with the arrival of 5G.
+It’s worth remembering that, while the telecommunications industry is still highly competitive, the rules of the competition have changed with the arrival of 5G.
+It is one of the biggest telecommunication industry challenges.
 Telcos can no longer count on operating alone, and must seek partnerships that are mutually beneficial and allow them to deliver comprehensive enterprise service management platforms.

 We might say of 5G that the future has already arrived

 But of course, nothing stands still for long – especially in telecommunications and other tech-based industries.
 Telcos (among others) are actively seeking new use cases that make sound business sense and can further enhance 5G monetization.
-There is as yet no single, comprehensive product that has been proven to deliver guaranteed results in this respect – but who knows what this year will bring...?
+There is as yet no single, comprehensive product that has been proven to deliver guaranteed results in this respect – but who knows what the future year will bring?